reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 ## Tools of the Trade
 - Nmap: a network scanner used to discover hosts and services on our network.
 - Wireshark: open-source network packet analyzer.
-- Netcat: Networking utility for reading from and writing network connections using TCP or UDP.
+- Netcat: A Networking utility for reading from and writing network connections using TCP or UDP.
-- Burp Suite: security application used for penetration testing of web applications
+- Burp Suite: a security application used for penetration testing of web applications
 - Metasploit: provides information about security vulnerabilities and aids in penetration testing.
 - Passwords: Tools used to find passwords.
 Md5decrypt.net and crackstation.net
 - MITRE ATT&CK Framework: a guideline for classifying and describing cyberattacks and intrusions